-The Department is committed to supporting a comprehensive continuum of care to address the behavioral health needs of adults in Montana.
-The array of services for adults is robust, but not all services are available in all locations across the state.
+The Commission is committed to supporting a comprehensive continuum of care to address the behavioral health needs of adults in Montana.
+The array of services for adults is robust, but not all services, both in-person and virtual, are available in all locations across the state.
 There are gaps of coverage that put strain on existing services and providers, as well as increase the risk that individuals do not receive needed and clinically appropriate treatment services as close to home as possible.

-Insufficient local intensive and outpatient care settings can exacerbate admissions to MSH and other state-run health care facilities.
+Insufficient local preventive, outpatient, and intensive services can exacerbate admissions to MSH and other state-run health care facilities.
 Crisis response and stabilization weaknesses impact many community health and safety services as outlined above.
 Support and collaboration with existing providers, community partners, and consumers is needed to expand and promote the continuum of care to ensure that individuals have access to needed services.

-Capacity of children's mental health delivery system
+Capacity of children's mental health service delivery system

 To increase timely access to the appropriate level of care for youth and families, the capacity of the children's mental health delivery system must expand.
-Capacity shortfalls exist at both the individual direct service professional and health care facility levels.
+Capacity shortfalls exist in preventive services, outpatient and intensive community services, and residential services.

 The lack of in-state psychiatric residential treatment facility capacity drives Montana children and families to seek care out of state.
 Insufficiently trained workforce availability continues to prohibit providers from offering more services.
-DPHHS will continue to focus on targeted workforce development, which is an approach to strengthen our system of care for youth and families by improving the skills, knowledge, and competency of frontline service providers.
-Family focused home, school-based, and community services should continue to be prioritized.
-Increasing access to high-quality, family-focused, community-based services, such as keeping children in their homes, neighborhood schools, and communities has a positive effect on child and family wellbeing.
+The Commission will continue to focus on targeted workforce development, which is an approach to strengthen our system of care for youth and families by improving the skills, knowledge, and competency of frontline service providers.

+Family focused home, school-based, and community services and widespread preventive services should continue to be prioritized.
+Increasing access to preventive services and high-quality, family-focused, community-based services, will positively impact on child and family well-being by supporting families to keep children in their homes, neighborhood schools, and communities.
 These circumstances permit children to be able to retain critical bonds with natural supports, including friends, family members, and faith or community-based organizations, which can offer additional positive informal supports to the child and family.